 Warm colors mean contentment and balance, dark colors mean sadness.
 But it always depends on the context of the picture.
 But, note that conclusions about mental health can only be drawn in children around the age of six.

 Next you can see how you can interpret the colors that are dominant in the children's drawings:

 Red.
 Used by all children.
 This color expresses strength, determination, victory and joy.
-In children older than 6 years, the strong predominance of red in a picture can indicate a tendency toward aggression.
+In children older than 6 years old, a strong predominance of red in a picture can indicate a tendency toward aggression.

 Blue.
 The color of self-control, interpersonal relationships and good adaptation to the environment.
 Associated with fidelity, purity and truth.

 Green.
 It is hope.
 The color of spring, tranquility, quiet fertility, the peacefulness of the forest.
 Green is a mixture of yellow and blue, but more active than blue, and at the same time, unlike yellow, calm and balanced.

 Yellow.
 Often used in combination with red.
 In children over the age of 6, yellow can be a sign of aggression or a signal of the great importance and influence of adults in a child's life.

 Black.
 Symbol of sadness, hopelessness, denial of the world.
 Systematically present in children's drawings.
 If black is ubiquitous in a picture in people over the age of 6, it may express a state of anxiety.